AidanRosen/HexPass-Portfolio-Vector/src/README.md

 # Collaboration:

-Scrum masters method of self evaluation: Despite how many of us were independent of each other, please try and link some evidence like a photo of code collaboration, a detailed slack message, late facetime calls, etc. along with the impact of the link i.e "with this [evidence] I was supported to XYZ" - Aidan
+Scrum masters method of self evaluation: Despite how many of us were independent of each other, please try and link some evidence like a photo of code collaboration, a detailed slack message, late facetime calls, etc. along with the impact of the link i.e "with this [evidence] I was supported to XYZ".
+I will need details on MVP awards before deciding on the best way to handle those. - Aidan

 Self-grade:
 |name and self grade |peer 1 name and grade given| peer 2 name and grade given | peer 3 name and grade given | peer 4 name and grade given |